Jan125/pb.pnb/doc/readme.txt

 The lexer searches for the following elements:
 -List           = Everything in (Parentheses) will create a List type element.
 This does not apply to parentheses inside Strings.
 -Integer/Epic   = Everything starting with numbers, +, and -, without any decimal . in them.
 Hex input via 0x and binary input via 0b are supported.
 -Float/Double   = Everything starting with numbers, +, -, and decimal . .
 The decimal is only allowed to exist once.
-Hex input via 0fx and binary input via 0fb are supported.
 -String         = Everything encased in 'quotes', "double quotes", and [square brackets].
 -Command        = Everything that does not fit other criteria, but is the first element.
 These elements also get the Name type.
 -Name           = Everything that does not fit any other criteria.